-At the end of the study, the routine data will be permanently destroyed in accordance with the data sharing agreement requirements, set with each data provider.
+At the end of any long-term follow-up, the routine data will be permanently destroyed in accordance with the data sharing agreement requirements set with each data provider and prevailing at that time.

 20. QUALITY ASSURANCE AND AUDIT

 20.1 INSURANCE AND INDEMNITY